نوع مقاله : مقاله پژوهشی

 Conclusion

-This research confirms that the foliar application of salicylic acid, iron, and zinc are effective strategies for alleviating the adverse effects of drought stress on maize.
-The combined application of these substances significantly improved the plant's yield and physiological characteristics.
-While each micronutrient (iron or zinc) combined with salicylic acid yielded positive results, future studies should explore the synergistic effects of a combined application of both iron and zinc with salicylic acid.
-Such research could further elucidate the metabolic pathways of drought resistance, such as antioxidant enzyme activity and phytohormone synthesis, to develop optimized solutions for increasing maize productivity in arid and semi-arid regions.
+The results of this study showed that foliar application of salicylic acid and micronutrient iron and zinc can be an effective strategy to reduce the negative effects of drought stress in maize.
+The combined application of these substances significantly improved the yield and physiological characteristics of maize plant.
+While foliar application of each micronutrient (iron or zinc) together with salicylic acid led to positive results, investigating the synergistic effects of the combined application of both micronutrients together with salicylic acid in future studies can clarify the metabolic pathways of drought resistance, such as antioxidant enzyme activity and phytohormone synthesis, and provide more optimal strategies to increase maize productivity in arid and semi-arid climate regions.

 کلیدواژهها [English]